kean/Nuke/Documentation/Nuke.docc/Essentials/getting-started.md

 # Getting Started

-Learn about main Nuke features and APIs.
+Learn about the main features and APIs.

 ## Image Pipeline